-A long-time steward in the Openness movement, I have led community program design, strategy and communications roles in noted nonprofits including Wikimedia Foundation, Centre for Internet & Society, Mozilla, and Internet Society.
-As a National Geographic Explorer and filmmaker, I have produced several documentary films focusing on the protection of indigenous and endangered languages.
-In 2019 he furthered his research on digital rights through the Yoti Digital Identity Fellowship.
-An early changemaker, I founded OpenSpeaks for documentation of at-risk languages and co-founded O Foundation, an organization that works at the intersection of digital rights and Openness.
+Subhashish is long-time steward in the Openness movement.
+He has led community program design, strategy and communications roles in many noted nonprofits including Wikimedia Foundation, Centre for Internet & Society, Mozilla, and Internet Society.
+As a National Geographic Explorer and filmmaker, he has produced several documentary films focusing on the protection of indigenous and endangered languages.
+Through the Yoti Digital Identity Fellowship, he researched the biometric ID landscape of India and created the documentary “MarginalizedAadhaar”.
+An early social changemaker, he founded OpenSpeaks for audiovisual documentation of low-resource languages, and co-founded nonprofit O Foundation.
+Subhashish currently leads the Law for All Initiative at Ashoka.

-Subhashish is a steward in the Openness movement and he works at the intersections of Openness, digital/human rights, diversity and inclusion.
-For over a decade, he has led strategy and programs in many noted nonprofits including Wikimedia Foundation, Centre for Internet & Society, Mozilla, Internet Society and EngageMedia.
-As a National Geographic Explorer and documentary filmmaker, he has documented many indigenous and endangered languages.
-He has also co-created a range of open resources for the documentation of at-risk languages under the ambit of OpenSpeaks, a project that he founded.
+Subhashish is long-time steward in the Openness movement and works at the intersections of Openness, digital/human rights, diversity and inclusion.
+For over a decade, he has led strategy and programs in many noted nonprofits including Wikimedia Foundation, Centre for Internet & Society, Mozilla and Internet Society.
+As a National Geographic Explorer and a documentary filmmaker, he has documented many indigenous and endangered languages.
+He has also co-created a range of open resources for the documentation of low-resource and at-risk languages under the ambit of OpenSpeaks, a project that he founded.

-During 2019-2020, Subhashish was a Digital Identity Fellow at Yoti where he researched the nuanced perspectives of many marginalized communities in India to make a documentary film on Aadhaar, India’s national digital ID program.
+During 2019-2020, Subhashish was a Digital Identity Fellow at Yoti where he researched the nuanced perspectives of many marginalized communities in India concerning with biometric ID and created the documentary “MarginalizedAadhaar”.